detroit-labs/dl-coaching-unix-fundamentals/session2/session2.md

   before exiting

-Most ttys these days are *pseudo tty*'s, as classic hardware terminals that physically connect to Unix machines become exceedingly rare.
+Most ttys these days are *pseudo tty*'s, as classic hardware terminals that physically connect to Unix machines have become exceedingly rare.
 These used to represent actual physical devices on the Unix system.